apache/pulsar-site/docs/cookbooks-bookkeepermetadata.md

 ---
 id: cookbooks-bookkeepermetadata
 title: BookKeeper Ledger Metadata
+description: Get a comprehensive understanding of BookKeeper Ledger Metadata.
 ---

 Pulsar stores data on BookKeeper ledgers, you can understand the contents of a ledger by inspecting the metadata attached to the ledger.